-HMIS component.
-The recipient or sub-recipient may use ESG funds to pay the costs of contributing data to the HMIS designated by the Continuum of Care for the area.
+CMIS component.
+The recipient or sub-recipient may use ESG funds to pay the costs of contributing data to the CMIS designated by the HHA for the area.

 Additional details are provided in the ESG Program Interim Rules.

 SECTION IV: WHERE TO FIND LOCAL PROJECT DOCUMENTS YOU MAY NEED